brmcdonnell/Capstone_DSI_US_8/README.md

 ## Conclusions

 From the analysis done, the value in this project lies in the accuracy of the model when predicting what an athlete "should" accomplish in the following season.
-Given the dataset, the model performed well.
+Given the dataset, the model performed relatively well.
 This would be a good estimate for athletes going into a final season to have a season best to shoot for for flat track events.